Mahfuzzur-Rahman/SE4AI/README.md

-To run the full benchmark: python main.py
+Instruction: "Create your own .env": Create a local .env file including your own api key.
-To see the visualization demo: cd cagent && ./run_demo.sh.
+"Install Requirements": Must run pip install -r requirements.txt "Check the Demo": Go to cd cagent && ./run_demo.sh to see the patterns in action immediately.